Contributing

 make fmt

-Before every commit, run automated bug detector and unit tests to ensure that automated pull request checks do pass before your code is reviewed by others:
+Before every commit, run automated bug detector and unit tests to ensure that automated pull request checks pass before your code is reviewed by others:

 make lint